htoh-io/help-center/src/content/docs/en/get-started/how-to-create-a-trip.md

 ## Create a trip automatically

-If you import a reservation using [HtoH Trip Connect©](/en/htoh-trip-connect/what-is-htoh-trip-connect) technology but have not previously created the trip, no problem, a trip is automatically created, without any action on your part, to include your reservation.
+If you import a booking using [HtoH Trip Connect©](/en/htoh-trip-connect/what-is-htoh-trip-connect) technology but have not previously created the trip, no problem, a trip is automatically created, without any action on your part, to include your booking.
 To learn more, [see this article](/en/htoh-trip-connect/import-booking-without-creating-the-trip).